TVW Design Gym - Service Design for Social Impact

 Who needs what you have in terms of the product or service?

-Who can use it?
+Who might use it?

 This is where most social sector products and services fail.